2020 World Series: Summary

-Game summaries
+Matchups

 Game 1

 For the pregame ceremony, Pentatonix performed the national anthem and four first responders threw out ceremonial first pitches.

 Cody Bellinger hit a two-run home run off Tyler Glasnow in the fourth inning for the first runs of the series.
 Kevin Kiermaier reduced the Tampa Bay deficit to one run with a solo home run in the fifth inning.
 The Dodgers scored four runs in the fifth inning on a run batted in (RBI) fielder's choice by Max Muncy, followed by RBI singles by Will Smith, Chris Taylor, and Kiké Hernández.
 Glasnow finished with six runs allowed (all earned) in 41/3 innings on three hits and six walks, with eight strikeouts.
 Betts homered off Josh Fleming in the sixth inning.
 Muncy then doubled home Justin Turner for another run.
-Clayton Kershaw came out of the game after the sixth inning, having only allowed two hits (one of them the solo homer) and one walk while striking out eight.
+Clayton Kershaw, who grew up just a few miles from Globe Life Field, came out of the game after the sixth inning, having only allowed two hits (one of them the solo homer) and one walk while striking out eight.
 The Rays scored two runs in the seventh inning, when Mike Brosseau and Kiermaier singled in runs off reliever Victor González.
 The Dodgers held on to win 8–3.